Beluno fruit of Sabah

 If you want to lose a friend, just leave a bag of Beluno in their car—it’s a guaranteed fallout!
 Beluno (or Baluno), also known as the white mango, is a variety of mango called Binjai in Peninsular Malaysia (Kemang in Indonesia).
 It has many fans in Sabah (Malaysia).

-Beluno fruits served on plate
+Beluno (or Baluno) fruits served on plate

 But unlike the sweet-smelling mangoes most people love, its pungent odour makes people steer clear.
 How would I describe the taste?
 Think of fermented, rotting fruit—multiplied by ten.
 Yet, many fans are drawn to its strong and distinctive fragrance.